 - – **Blue Room** goes full 5K madness.
 Only the strongest rigs survive without breaking a sweat.

-These rooms zero in on the stuff that really matters: how steadily your GPU and CPU keep up with VR’s crazy frame-rate demands.
-Sure, the average FPS might look fine on paper.
-But those jittery frame times?
-That’s what gives you motion sickness in real life.
+These rooms focus on the most important things, like how well your CPU and GPU can handle VR’s crazy frame-rate requirements.
+It’s possible that the average FPS looks good on paper.
+But what about those shaky frame rates?
+That’s what makes you sick in real life.

 How to Run It in Five Minutes Flat